Kev-Y-Huang/cs262-wire-protocols/NOTEBOOK.md

 For our GRPC implementation, the code was very similar to the wire protocol implementation.
 However, most oof the handling was done was split between client side and server side.
 This decision was made because GRPC automatically generated the functions for the Chat service, so it made sense to just call those functions on the server directly and let GRPC handle the rest.
 We decided to rewrite the functions inside the GRPC implementation for this reason.
 However, we tried to share as much common code as possible, while also handling the specifics of GRPC.
 Future implementations would likely abstract all functions to be shared across both implementations.
 With our wire protocol, we had to implement the functions ourselves, so we decided to have the client send the op code and the server would handle the rest.
 The client would send the op code and the server would handle the rest, and then send back a response to the client.
 Outside of the functions, the code was very similar.

 We saw that by using GRPC, our code quality was better, as it allowed us to create specific types and functions for the Chat service.
 This allowed us to have a more robust implementation of the chat service with more structured calls, data structures, and error messages compared to the wire protocol implementation.
 However, we saw that the wire protocol implementation easier to test, as we could test the wire protocol and functions directly itself.
+GRPC is also nice because it is able to be used across languages and can be used to update methods almost instataneously.

 ### Performance